darrenjw/fps.g8/README.md

 Template license
 ----------------
-Written in 2019 by Darren Wilkinson darrenjwilkinson@btinternet.com
+Written by Darren Wilkinson darrenjwilkinson@btinternet.com

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.